-For 2017 through 2019 we are taking routes which are the easiest possible way to get to Alaska on roads with NO GRAVEL.
-Most of these will be 6-days one-way trips (averaging 550 or so miles per day) meaning you can leave Florida Saturday morning and be back in two weeks.
-This is planned specifically for people who have full-time jobs and can't take off too much time.
-Of course, you can join us at any point in the trip and leave at any time.
+Most of our previous trips have had several 500+ mile days with some actually 700 miles.
+This was planned specifically for people who have full-time jobs and can't take off too much time with us arriving in Alaska after just six days from Florida.
+This trip will require at least a week and a half just to get to Alaska.
+You can join us at any point in the trip and leave at any time.
 Some bikers have ridden with us for as few as six days.
 Others have stayed on the road for more than five weeks.

 You are absolutely encouraged to take side trips ... for example, in 2009, Paul Glunt and Wayne Cox drove up together to Prudhoe Bay on a "side tour".
 Another biker took an airplane ride over the tallest mountain in North America.
 Another took a bush mail flight to a remote Eskimo village way up in North Alaska.

-With at least 14 stops, at 2016 prices, it could be something like $800 for lodging if you share rooms or cost even more (of course you are on your own for food).
+With at least 9 stops to Alaska, at 2016 prices, it could be something like $1200 for lodging if you share rooms or cost even more (of course you are on your own for food).

 Basically, this proposed 2020 trip offers: